supabase/libcluster_postgres/README.md

           # optional, please refer to the Postgrex docs
           socket_options: nil,
           # optional, defaults to node cookie
+          # must be a valid postgres identifier (alphanumeric and underscores only) with valid length
           channel_name: "cluster"
       ],
     ]